Cobram

 Table Chart PROFILE FAQ

-Health performance in Cobram is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts
+Health performance in Cobram is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Cobram faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover is low at approximately 47%, covering around 3,281 people, compared to the national average of 55.3%.
+Cobram faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.
+Private health cover is extremely low at approximately 46% of the total population (~3,147 people), compared to 50.5% in Rest of Vic., and the national average of 55.7%.

 Frequently Asked Questions - Health